-Device implementations MUST support systrace tool as documented in the Android SDK.
-Systrace must be inactive by default, and there MUST be a user-accessible mechanism to turn on Systrace.

-Most Linux-based systems and Apple Macintosh systems recognize Android devices using the standard Android SDK tools, without additional support; however Microsoft Windows systems typically require a driver for new Android devices.
-(For instance, new vendor IDs and sometimes new device IDs require custom USB drivers for Windows systems.)
-If a device implementation is unrecognized by the adb tool as provided in the standard Android SDK, device implementers MUST provide Windows drivers allowing developers to connect to the device using the adb protocol.
-These drivers MUST be provided for Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10 in both 32-bit and 64-bit versions.
+- Device implementations MUST support all adb functions as documented in the Android SDK including dumpsys. - The device-side adb daemon MUST be inactive by default and there MUST be a user-accessible mechanism to turn on the Android Debug Bridge.
+If a device implementation omits USB peripheral mode, it MUST implement the Android Debug Bridge via local-area network (such as Ethernet or 802.11). - Android includes support for secure adb.
+Secure adb enables adb on known authenticated hosts.
+Device implementations MUST support secure adb. - Dalvik Debug Monitor Service (ddms) - Device implementations MUST support all ddms features as documented in the Android SDK. - As ddms uses adb, support for ddms SHOULD be inactive by default, but MUST be supported whenever the user has activated the Android Debug Bridge, as above. - Monkey Device implementations MUST include the Monkey framework, and make it available for applications to use. - SysTrace - Device implementations MUST support systrace tool as documented in the Android SDK.
+Systrace must be inactive by default, and there MUST be a useraccessible mechanism to turn on Systrace. - Most Linux-based systems and Apple Macintosh systems recognize Android devices using the standard Android SDK tools, without additional support; however Microsoft Windows systems typically require a driver for new Android devices.
+(For instance, new vendor IDs and sometimes new device IDs require custom USB drivers for Windows systems.) - If a device implementation is unrecognized by the adb tool as provided in the standard Android SDK, device implementers MUST provide Windows drivers allowing developers to connect to the device using the adb protocol.
+These drivers MUST be provided for Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10 in both 32-bit and 64-bit versions.